In case you haven’t heard, my parents are going on an incredible European river cruise at the end of the year!

 - Basel, Switzerland

-So without further ado, we start off our cruise in Kinderdijk, Netherlands!
+So without further ado, today we’ll be discussing Kinderdijk, Netherlands!

 Table of Contents